Ahsoka Review: An Exciting Yet Regressive Addition To The Star Wars Canon

 3) Uninspiring cinematography

 a.
-I’m specifically referring to the planet Peridea, which, by the show’s account, is a barren wasteland.
-But, looking at the planet over a few episodes, it looks….fairly comfortable.
-There are no winds, it is fairly sunny, there is a good water supply, and some grass and vegetation.
-Frankly, it looks like Connecticut in early Marc
+I’m referring to the planet Peridea, which, by the show’s account, is a barren wasteland.
+But, looking at the planet over a few episodes, it looks…. reasonably comfortable.
+There are no winds, it is fairly sunny, there is a good water supply, and there is some grass and vegetation.
+Frankly, it looks like Connecticut in early March.

-This aspect of Star Wars has always bugged me post-George Lucas, that the Star Wars Universe always looks too much like familiar surroundings.
+This aspect of Star Wars has always bugged me, post-George Lucas: The Star Wars Universe always looks too much like familiar surroundings.

 4) Ahsoka the character